| | | | | |

 Spend any time on Reddit or YouTube and you’ll notice the mood around Fanatec has properly shifted in 2026.
 QR2 has been out over two years now – zero meaningful complaints about flex or vibration, which is a marked contrast to the QR1’s patchy reputation.
 Boosted Media described it as “right up there amongst the best of the best” for current quick releases.
 Hard to disagree.
 The new unified Fanatec app replacing the old FanaLab and driver combo?
 Also well received – fire up a game and have a decent experience straight out of the box.

 The honest criticism?
 Fanatec still charges a premium over Moza for comparable torque.
 The ecosystem locks you in through QR2 – you need a Fanatec wheel or an emulator for force feedback, which adds cost for third-party wheels.
-And FullForce, their proprietary telemetry-based FFB layer, is still only supported in three PC titles after two years.
+And FullForce, their proprietary telemetry-based FFB layer, has had slow developer adoption – iRacing and Gran Turismo 7 are confirmed integrations as of 2025-2026, with partial work on Assetto Corsa Competizione, but it’s still a “nice to have for specific games” rather than a system-selling feature.
 That said, if you want PlayStation compatibility with direct drive, Fanatec is still the only game in town.
 PC-only buyers who don’t need console support have strong alternatives at lower prices from Moza and Simagic.

 Fanatec’s Flagship Products